 We understand this can be an awkward situation.
 A close family member or friend approaches you and asks for help.
 It’s hard to say no. That’s why having some alternatives can help.

 Do you have the money?
-Is it possible for you to lend the money directly?
+Is it possible for you to provide a personal loan instead?
 By keeping the banks out of it completely, your “only” risk is not getting the money back and ruining the relationship.

 Can you help them get the money any other way?
 Maybe you can think of other avenues to take, or different options where they don’t need such a large loan (they may qualify for a smaller one), or where they don’t need one at all.